Nursing School Requirements: Courses, Skills and More

 Prerequisite testing for undergraduate nursing programs

-Before gaining admission to any of the undergraduate nursing programs at William Jewell (as well as most accredited nursing schools), you must pass one of three admissions exams:
+Before gaining admission to any of the undergraduate nursing programs at Jewell (as well as most accredited nursing schools), you must pass one of three admissions exams:

 - Kaplan Admissions Exam (Local applicants may register and take the Kaplan exam on our campus.)